-Damodar Kund or Lake is located in the upper Mustang region in Nepal in halfway between Kagbeni and Muktinath.
+Damodar Kund, or Lake, is located in the upper Mustang region in Nepal, halfway between Kagbeni and Muktinath.
 Damodar Himal is a mountain range in the Nepalese Himalaya, and the lake is located in the Mustang region, north of the Annapurna region.
-Situated at an elevation of 4890 metres, the trek to Damodar Kund is a once-in-a-lifetime opportunity for hikers and trekkers.
+Situated at an elevation of 4890 meters, the trek to Damodar Kund is a once-in-a-lifetime opportunity for hikers and trekkers.

-The moment trekkers climb up, they get to see a captivating scenery of the Tibetan Plateau, the Damodar Himal, and the massive Annapurna Himalayan range.
+The moment trekkers climb up, they get to see the captivating scenery of the Tibetan Plateau, the Damodar Himal, and the massive Annapurna Himalayan range.

 Another important thing that makes the Damodar Kund sacred for Hindu devotees is that it is the origin of the Shaligram stone, the symbol of Lord Vishnu.
 Apart from this, the Shila stones are also found here.
 These stones are associated with Lord Vishnu, showing his presence on earth.
 Besides, these stones are used to worship Lord Vishnu in temples.